Posted on 8th January 2021 at 21:40

 Local deep tissue massage and stretching the ITB are not always helpful when treating this condition.
 Current opinion is that the cause of discomfort from ITB syndrome is due to the structure compressing tissue rich in blood vessels and nerve endings hence these techniques tend to exacerbate the condition by compressing the same sensitive tissue.

 If you feel you may have ITB syndrome and would like further help, please feel free to contact us for a consultation.
+Here, we will assess your symptoms and work with you to develop an iliotibial band syndrome treatment plan to get you back up and running as quickly as possible.

 Tagged as: Colchester Physiotherapist, ITB Syndrome, physioreallyhelps, quality assured, running advice, running gait